kergoth/OE-Signatures/README.rst

-  - Consider how to avoid inclusion of particular items from OVERRIDES in the signature, by determining which of those overrides have actually applied to this metadata:
+  - Consider how to avoid inclusion of particular items from OVERRIDES in the signature, by determining which of those overrides have actually applied to this metadata.
+We should be able to do this entirely in the metadata.
+    We can have an anonymous python function or event handler determine the following, then add MACHINE to BB_HASH_BLACKLIST as appropriate if none of the below have occurred.

-    - Determine if any override specific variables been set
+    - Determine if any override specific variables have been set
     - Determine if any override specific appends/prepends have occurred
     - Determine if any override specific file:// files will be used